Flexity Outlook (Toronto): Training

-To train drivers on the Flexity Outlook vehicles, a driving simulator is used, allowing navigation of the TTC's entire streetcar network.
-Landmark buildings and structures are depicted, such as the CN Tower and El Mocambo live music venue at the northern end of Chinatown with most of the buildings along the simulated route being generic.
+To train drivers on the Flexity Outlook vehicles, a customized vehicular driving simulator is used, allowing navigation of the TTC's entire streetcar network using controls similar to those on the vehicles themselves.
+About a dozen landmark buildings and structures are depicted in the simulation, such as the CN Tower, Toronto City Hall and El Mocambo live music and entertainment venue at the northern end of Chinatown with most of the buildings along the simulated route being generic.

-The simulator has a full-scale Flexity cab with the windshield replaced by a curved computer graphics screen.
+The simulator features a full-scale Flexity Outlook cab with the windshield replaced by a curved computer graphics screen.
 The trainee in the cab can hear simulated street sounds.
-Connected to the simulator is a nearby trainer's station, from which a trainer can simulate problems for the trainee such as traffic interference, weather conditions and power outages.
+Connected to the simulator is a nearby trainer's station, from which a trainer can simulate problems for the trainee such as traffic interference, weather conditions, power outages and random passenger conversations.
 The simulator can track trainee errors.
 Initially installed at Hillcrest Complex, the simulator was later moved to Leslie Barns, the main streetcar maintenance facility.